 What’s stressing us out?
-That varies a good bit from person to person, but an increasing lack of courtesy seems to play a big part.
-Other causes of our stress include money and the economy, our jobs, family responsibilities, and health concerns.
+That varies a good bit from person to person, but common sources of stress include money and the economy, our jobs, family responsibilities, and health concerns.

 4. A healthy lifestyle can help manage stress.
 Taking care of yourself is vitally important.
 Some basic lifestyle habits can help you manage stress you experience: